Last Updated on December 10, 2021 by Jim Ferri

 Five or six years ago, however, the Army moved out and the church and government is now trying to sell the convent.
 In the meantime it remains the final resting place of the former Portuguese Queen St. Isabel who founded the convent and dedicated her life to the poor.

 I was told her hand is a sacred relic that has survived to this day and can be viewed by the public.
-The curator in the small museum shop assured me that although the hand is certainly intact it cannot be viewed unless the Bishop only allows it to be seen only in years marked by some significant event.
+The curator in the small museum shop assured me that although the hand is certainly intact it cannot be viewed.
+The Bishop, I was told, only allows it to be seen only in years marked by some significant event.
 The last viewing, he told me, took place in 2012 on the 400th anniversary of the year her body was moved from the coffin in the rear of the church to its current place above the altar.

 The tiny church itself is beautiful, with an altar and huge wall panels covered with golf leaf.
 Behind two huge iron gates in the rear of the church lies her old sarcophagus with a life-size statue of the saint on top of it.
 Every year on July 8, Isabel’s feast day, 10 local men carry the statue about the city.